odoo/odoo/addons/stock/doc/stock.rst

 A warehouse corresponds also to a location.
 As the locations are hierarchical, OpenERP links a warehouse with one parent location that contains all the different sublocations in the warehouse.

-When you create a warehouse, the system will create the necessary picking types and locations in the background.
+When you create a warehouse, the system will create the necessary picking types and parent locations in the background.

 ============